 Third month: No milk (if required, it can be mixed with a drop of lemon juice)

 Fourth month: No Urad dahl, masura dahl, mustard seeds, mustard oil, sesame seeds and sesame oil.
 (Same for Purusotama-masya)

 Eclipses are considered inauspicious.
 To counteract inauspicious effects and to create auspiciousness, during an eclipse one avoids sleeping, eating, drinking, bathing or using the bathroom.
 It is recommended to stay indoors, not to look at the eclipse, and constantly chant Harinama.

-Eclipses will be listed for your location.
-It is possible that an eclipse may not be visible, or it may be only partially visible from your location.
-To check eclipse visibility maps, see the Nasa Eclipse website at eclipse.gsfc.nasa.gov.
-If an eclipse is not visible in your location, it is not necessary to observe it.
+If an eclipse is not visible in your location, it is not necessary to observe the rules.
 However, it is still considered an inauspicious time.
-Although you may find eclipse viewing instructions at the above website, Gaudiya Vaisnavas do not recommend viewing eclipses.
+Although you may find eclipse viewing instructions on the Nasa website, Gaudiya Vaisnavas do not recommend viewing eclipses.